dmurooka/data-wrangling/README.md

 ## Project Requirements

-The primary objective of this project is to [insert project objective here].
-The role of data wrangling in achieving this objective is [insert role of data wrangling here].
+The primary objective of this project is to understand the demographic data about population in Tokyo, Japan.
+The role of data wrangling in achieving this objective is to collect, clean, and transform the data.

 ## Data Wrangling Goals